-This post is primarily dedicated to reviewing MUFE’s Aqua Cream in Shade 8, however I went off on a bit of a tangent on how i managed to get my hands on it: I made an exciting little discovery last weekend!
+This post is primarily dedicated to reviewing MUFE’s Aqua Cream in Shade 8 (a poppy red shade), however I went off on a bit of a tangent on how i managed to get my hands on it: I made an exciting little discovery last weekend!
 If you don’t care to read about this and only want to know about the product being reviewed, feel free to skip ahead.

 For those of you who are still here, I’m pretty sure that a lot of you know that cosmetics containing a a large percentage of red components are not approved by the FDA for use around the eyes.
 This means there is a conspicuous lack of red eyeliners and red eye shadows in America.
 MUFE is head-quartered in France and offers red eye items.
 So does Polish based Inglot.

 Anyhow, heavily pigmented orange, pink and purple shadows can sometimes trigger the same reaction as reds.
 This is due to the type of red dye used: carminic acid, the coloring agent in carmine which is a bright red.
 It is used in a wide variety of things, from your rouge on your dresser to the ink in your pen to the strawberry yogurt in your fridge.

 Most people can use/ingest purples and reds just fine.
 Well, more like the vast majority of people.
 The allergy incidence is fairly rare.
 However, some people have reactions to carminic acid because – like with all things of natural origin – there is a percentage of the population allergic to it.
 Yup, that bright red has a natural source.
 I don’t care to type out the process myself i am going to copy from Wikipedia, shorten it a bit and post below.
 It involve bugs so those of you who are squeamish, skip the next two paragraphs.